How grab rails are funded in Australia

 TAC / WorkSafe / DVA

-- TAC: transport-accident victims — grab rails are covered as part of home rehabilitation.
+- TAC: transport-accident victims.
+Grab rails are covered as part of home rehabilitation.

-- WorkSafe Victoria: workplace-injury claimants — same.
+- WorkSafe Victoria: workplace-injury claimants, same arrangement.

 - DVA: veterans access rails through the Rehabilitation Appliances Program (RAP).